specklesystems/speckle-docs-OLD/dev/apps.md

 ## Requirements

 This guide should work in any platform (Mac/Linux/Windows).
-We'll be using _VSCode_ as our IDE but you can use any other (even Notepad if your crazy enough!).
+We'll be using _VSCode_ as our IDE but you can use any other (even Notepad if your brave enough!).

 You'll also need to have `node` installed, as well as `vue-cli` and have some basic understanding of how `Vue.js` works.